-You can now configure firewall rules for the inbound traffic coming through the uplink ports of an IAP.
+Starting with Instant 6.4.0.2-4.1.0.0 release, you can configure firewall rules for the inbound traffic coming through the uplink ports of an IAP.
 The rules defined for the inbound traffic are applied if the destination is not a user connected to the IAP.
 If the destination already has a user role assigned, the user role overrides the actions or options specified in inbound firewall configuration.
 However, if a deny rule is defined for the inbound traffic, it is applied irrespective of the destination and user role.
 Unlike the ACL rules in a WLAN SSID or wired profile, the inbound firewall rules can be configured based on the source subnet.